Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/databases.md

 - It offer a powerful querying engine
 - Firestore is the next generation of Cloud Datastore.
 Firestore can operate in Datastore mode making it backwards compatible with Datastore
 - Firestore removes some Datastore limitations such as:
-    - Queries are no long eventually consistent
+    - Queries are no longer eventually consistent
     - Transactions are no longer limited to 25 entity groups
     - Writes per entity are no longer limited to 1 per second
 - Firestore in Native mode introduces the following features: